Riteo/kuiochai/README.md

 It isn't meant to be a complete package manager, instead aiming for something that will update single files with the least amount of work possible.
 As such, it has been designed with an extremely simple, yet relatively modular design.
-Its only hard dependency is a POSIX compliant system and cURL.
+Its only hard dependencies are a POSIX compliant system and cURL.

 It tries to be reasonably modular by separating its version fetching logic into *file sources*, simple executables which, given some arguments, spit out the